What Is Pleural Mesothelioma?

 Stage 4 Cancer has spread to distant organs.

-The International Mesothelioma Interest Group uses the TNM staging system, standing for tumor, node and metastasis.
-It’s the most commonly used staging system for pleural mesothelioma.
+The International Mesothelioma Interest Group uses the TNM staging system.
+It stands for tumor, node and metastasis.
+It’s the most used staging system for pleural mesothelioma.
 Stages 1 and 2 are early stages with localized tumors.
 Stages 3 and 4 are more advanced stages where tumors have spread.

 Couple using the Nutrition Guide from the Mesothelioma Center